roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "Ahhhhh!"
 I grunted, jacking the cum out of myself.
 I watched the streams of cum, one after another, landing on Carrie's slim stomach, some firing far enough to land on her breasts.
 I was painting her with cum.

  "Jesus, Tom!"
 Carrie marveled, watching my tensed body, my muscles flexing as my balls expelled a pint of cum onto her naked body.
 I kept stroking myself savagely, and the cum kept coming.
 "Do you always cum this much?"
-Report_Story #2